go2pkg/constraints/README.md

 ## Using go2

+`go2go` is a command provided by Go team to experiment with Go2.
+It's a transition tool for working with Go2 when it's still in development.
+When Go2 is officially released, `go2go` will be no longer needed: developers should be able to use standard go commands to build and execute Go2 directly without `.go2` extension.

 ### Install go2go

-`go2go` is a command provided by Go team to experiment with Go2.
-When Go2 is officially released, `go2go` will be no longer needed.
-Developers should be able to use standard go commands to build and execute Go2 directly without `.go2` extension.
 To install `go2go`, follow the following steps:

 1. Clone the go repository into a local directory (called `goroot`):
    ```sh